Belarus Election Challenger 'Safe' in Lithuania After More Clashes - The Moscow Times

-The main challenger in Belarus's disputed presidential election is "safe" in Lithuania, the Baltic state's foreign minister said, after a second night of street clashes between police and opposition supporters left a protester dead.
+The main challenger in Belarus's disputed presidential election said Tuesday she made a "difficult decision" to leave the country, after a second night of street clashes between police and opposition supporters left a protester dead.

-Svetlana Tikhanovskaya, who has claimed victory over authoritarian President Alexander Lukashenko in Sunday's vote, "arrived in Lithuania and is safe," Foreign Minister Linas Linkevicius told AFP.
+Svetlana Tikhanovskaya, who has claimed victory over authoritarian President Alexander Lukashenko in Sunday's vote, said she had left out of concern for her children, with Lithuania saying she was "safe" in the neighboring country.

-"The president's office is in constant contact with Svetlana Tikhanovskaya, who arrived in Lithuania.
-She is currently resting," Nauseda's spokesman Antanas Bubnelis told AFP.
+"I have made a very difficult decision," a distressed-looking Tikhanovskaya said in a short video address.

-Tikhanovskaya's whereabouts had been unclear after campaign staff said they had lost contact with her and there had been concern for her safety.
+"Children are the most important thing we have in life," said the 37-year-old, whose five-year-old daughter and 10-year-old son had earlier been taken out of the country for their safety.

-Her surfacing in Lithuania came after thousands took to the streets of the capital Minsk for a second night on Monday to contest claims by authorities that longtime ruler Lukashenko had secured a sixth term with 80% of the vote.
+Her surfacing in Lithuania came after thousands took to the streets of the capital Minsk for a second night on Monday, after authorities said longtime ruler Lukashenko had secured a sixth term with 80% of the vote.

-Tikhanovskaya, a political novice who has energized the opposition, came second with 10% and protesters are backing her claim to have won the election.
+Tikhanovskaya, a political neophyte, came second with 10% and protesters are backing her claim to have won the election.

 For the second night in a row, police used rubber bullets, stun grenades and tear gas to disperse demonstrations, though protesters fought back with stones and fireworks and built makeshift barricades, AFP reporters, protesters and witnesses said.